 by Philip McPherson Rudisill

-[* Was he angry because he had to leave off playing with himself or his friends in order to look after his younger sister?
+[* Was he angry because he had to leave off playing with himself or his friends in order to look after his Youngest sister?
 Memory fails and we do not know and can only guess.
-The only certain thing is that this anger was not based on anything that Younger Sister had done to him.]
+The only certain thing is that this anger was not based on anything that Youngest Sister had done to him.]

 [** One can only shudder to think what he might have done had he had greater power!]